zayden/test/test.md

 if(" ${CMAKE_SOURCE_DIR}" STREQUAL " ${CMAKE_BINARY_DIR}")
   message(FATAL_ERROR "
 FATAL: In-source builds are not allowed.
-       You should create a separate directory for build files.
+       You should create a separate directo
-")
-endif()

-重新编译
 ```